aaaaaa123456789/libplum/docs/formats.md

-APNG is a format that is superficially compatible with [PNG](#png) (i.e., it generates files that can be loaded by a PNG loader without errors), but not actually conformant with the PNG specification, since it stores critical information (namely, animation data) in ancillary chunks.
+APNG is a format that is superficially compatible with [PNG](#png) (i.e., it generates files that can be loaded by a PNG loader without errors), but not actually conformant with the PNG specification, since it stores critical information (namely, animation frames) in ancillary chunks.
 This may cause any PNG editor that is unaware of APNG (such as `pngcrush`, at least at the time of writing) to destroy all animation data when processing such a file.
 Due to this incompatibility, the library treats APNG as an independent format, thus ensuring that it will never